Equilibrium fluctuation theorems compatible with anomalous response: Introduction

 \section{Introduction}

 According to the well-known fluctuation relation:

-between the heat capacity $C$ and the energy fluctuations $\left\langle \delta U^{2}\right\rangle $, the heat capacity should be \textit{nonnegative}.
+between the heat capacity $C$ and the energy fluctuations $\left\langle \delta U^{2}\right\rangle $, the heat capacity should be \textit{nonnegative} .
 However, such a conclusion is only an illusion.
-Since the first theoretical demonstration about the existence of macrostates with negative heat capacities $C<0$ by Lyndel-Bell in the astrophysical context \cite{Lynden}, this anomaly has been observed in several systems \cite{moretto,Dagostino,gro na,Lyn2,pad,Lyn3,gro1}.
+Since the first theoretical demonstration about the existence of macrostates with negative heat capacities $C<0$ by Lyndel-Bell in the astrophysical context \cite {Lynden}, this anomaly has been observed in diverse systems \cite {moretto,Dagostino,gro na,Lyn2,pad,Lyn3,gro1,Dauxois}.
 The fluctuation relation (\ref{can.cfr}) directly follows from the consideration of the Gibbs' canonical ensemble:

-which accounts for the equilibrium thermodynamic properties of a system in thermal contact with a heat bath at constant temperature $T$ when other thermodynamical variables like the system volume $V$ or a magnetic field $H$ are kept fixed, where $\beta=1/k_{B}T$.
-As elsewhere shown \cite{gro1,Dauxois}, macrostates with $C<0$ can exist within the microcanonical description of a given system, but these states are \textit{thermodynamically unstable} under the external influence imposed to the system within the Gibbs' canonical ensemble.
+which accounts for the equilibrium thermodynamic properties of a system in thermal contact with a heat bath at constant temperature $T$ when other thermodynamical variables like the system volume $V$ or a magnetic field $H$ are kept fixed, where $\beta =1/k_{B}T$.
+As already commented, macrostates with $C<0$ can be observed within the thermodynamic description of a given system, but they are \textit{unstable} under the external influence imposed to the system within the canonical ensemble (\ref{can}).